-The Alternative to Meds Center has helped many thousands of clients who were struggling with how to get off Elavil or other drugs safely and comfortably.
-The recommended way according to the FDA as well as many other health authorities is to withdraw from Elavil using a slow and gradual approach which can considerably ease the Elavil tapering process and shorten the length of time one might experience these withdrawal effects.
-(3)
+The Alternative to Meds Center uses safer alternatives than toxic drugs.
+Symptoms can be lessened and even entirely eliminated without neurotoxic, suicide-inspiring prescription drugs.
+The center has helped many thousands of clients who were struggling with how to get off Elavil or other drugs safely and comfortably.
+The recommended way according to the FDA as well as many other health authorities is to withdraw from Elavil using a slow and gradual approach which can considerably ease the Elavil tapering process and shorten the length of time one might experience these withdrawal effects.3

 Anyone who is considering trying to quit Elavil would be well advised to seek competent help so that a plan can be set up to carefully follow, and of course with Elavil tapering being overseen by a trusted and experienced medical practitioner.
 Properly monitored Elavil tapering could be a life or death matter in some individuals, due to Elavil’s toxicity characteristics and possible negative effects not only on neurochemistry, but on the body’s respiratory system, heart, and many other vital organs.